-To reduce the time from HIV diagnosis to treatment and ultimately to viral suppression, DC Department of Health plans activities to address individual, social, and structural barriers to rapid ART initiation.
+To reduce the time from HIV diagnosis to treatment and ultimately to viral suppression, DC Health plans activities to address individual, social, and structural barriers to rapid ART initiation.
 We will:

 - Conduct a detailed epidemiological analysis to understand which demographic groups have not benefited from rapid linkage to HIV care and treatment initiation.